-Best credit cards for Southwest flyers (one with a HUGE 100,000 point bonus)
+Best Southwest credit cards (one with a valuable 80,000 point bonus)

 When it comes to using credit card rewards, airline miles can get really confusing.
 Luckily, Southwest Airlines has always kept it simple.
 You don’t have to worry about a Southwest award chart, blackout dates, basic economy fares or checked bag fees.
 Read our Southwest Rapid Rewards review for more details.

 Southwest credit cards are some of the best airline credit cards on the market, for the simple fact that they can help you earn the best deal in travel, the Southwest Companion Pass.
 It’s smart to look into a Southwest credit card to earn more points and perks while flying on Southwest.
 With so many credit cards to choose from, we’ve laid the details out in a digestible way to help you decide the features that are most important to you.